PranavDeshmukh10/salesforce-SOQL-notes/README.md

 ### 🚀 Happy Querying!

-*Built with ❤️ for Salesforce Developers*
+*Built with ❤️ for Salesforce Developers!*

 </div>